Jerry Brown Net Worth 2024

 Fact Sheet

-- What does Jerry Brown do?
-Jerry Brown's job is being a(n) Politician and Governor of California
+• Jerry Brown is a(n) Politician and Governor of California

-- What is Jerry Brown's age?
+• How old is Jerry Brown?
 Jerry Brown is 86 years old

-- Where did Jerry Brown go to school?
-Jerry Brown is a graduate of Yale Law School, Santa Clara University, University of California, Berkeley
+• Which college/university did Jerry Brown go to?
+Jerry Brown went to Yale Law School, Santa Clara University, University of California, Berkeley

 FAQ